Everest View Trek- 11 Days

 • All airport transfers (international & domestic) by tourist vehicle

-• Kathmandu to Manthali by shared tourist vehicle
+• Kathmandu to Manthali by private tourist vehicle

 Guide & Support Staff